charlottekyng/usb-modules-v2/README.md

 (the parameters in your project-level Makefile).
 This will produce a verbose dry-run of the files make is attempting to generate.
 Here you can see where it stops finding the recipes.
 This is very useful for debugging, and for educational purposes if you want to know what is being done.

 1. Check your samples sheets.
 Make sure there are no stray spaces/tabs at the end of the lines.
 Make sure there are no blank lines (after the last samples).
+Make sure you have unix linebreaks not Windows carriage returns.
     ````
     >cat -A sample_sets.txt
     SSA001T^ISSA001N$          # OK